Feline okay? The app that tells you if your cat's happy

 An app that learns patterns from images of cat faces can be helpful but cat owners should also look at their pet's whole body, including the tail, for clues about their well-being, said Ms Alice Potter from British animal charity the RSPCA.

-"Cats that are worried or scared will hold that tail really tight and tense to them.
-And then aside from that, there's also just thinking about their behaviour in terms of are they eating, drinking, toileting, sleeping like they usually do?"
+"Cats that are worried or scared will hold that tail really tight and tense.
+There's also just thinking about their behaviour in terms of are they eating, drinking... sleeping like they usually do?"